Larissa Dos Santos Lima Reportedly Kicked Off ’90 Day Fiance’ For Filming Lingerie Video

 In reality, the buxom Brazilian may be looking at deportation.

-Instead, it was a lingerie camming gig that put her in hot water.
+Instead, it was a lingerie gig that put her in hot water.

 Thanks to a boob job, liposuction, a nose job, botox, fillers, and butt enhancement, she got the look she was apparently going for.